Mueang Chaliang: Early Tai city-state

-Since the latter half of the first millennium, Tais have dominated the Yom and Nan Rivers Valleys in present-day northern Thailand.
-Several Tai independent principalities emerged.
-Other ethnolinguistic groups in the area, such as Austroasiatic, were captive and Tainized over time.
+From the second half of the first millennium Tai speakers came to dominate the Yom and Nan valleys of what is now northern Thailand, and several independent Tai principalities emerged.
+Other groups in the area, among them Austroasiatic speakers, were taken captive and Tai-ised over time.

-Initially, Chaliang was under Mon's Sukhothai, which itself was a trading hotspot of the Lavo Kingdom.
-Chaliang established relations with Tai's Chiang Saen to the north in the late 10th century when the princess of King Supojarat married the King of Chiang Saen, Sri Thammasokkarat (potentially Phrom), and the son of them later enthroned the king of Chaliang.
+Chaliang was at first subordinate to Mon-ruled Sukhothai, itself a trading centre of the Lavo Kingdom.
+It opened relations with Tai Chiang Saen to the north in the late 10th century, when a daughter of King Supojarat married its ruler Sri Thammasokkarat, possibly Phrom, and their son was later enthroned at Chaliang.
 This marked the beginning of Tai influence over the Chao Phraya Valley.
-Chaliang was mentioned as an independent polity centered in Chéng Liáng (程良) in the 4th year of Xián Píng era 咸平 (1001 CE) in the Chinese Song Shi volume 489 section 248.
-It was said to be located 60 chéng (程) to the north of Tambralinga, and to the southeast met the Lavo Kingdom.
+In the chronicle traditions that Chris Baker and Pasuk Phongpaichit summarise, one stream of Tai settlement branches south from the Mekong down the Ing River, founds Phayao and then moves on to Chaliang.
+The Chinese Song Shi, volume 489, records it as an independent polity centred on Chéng Liáng (程良) in the fourth year of the Xián Píng era, 1001.
+It lay 60 chéng (程) north of Tambralinga and met the Lavo Kingdom to the southeast.